-- Allow to organize and simplify knowledge base - e.g., if all members of category Food are edible and Fruits is a subclass of Food and Apples is a subclass of Fruits then we know (through inheritance) that apples are edible. - Taxonomy: hierarchy of subclasses - Because categories are sets, we handle them as such. - e.g., two categories are disjoint if they have no member in common a disjoint exhaustive decomposition is called a partition etc...
+• Allow to organize and simplify knowledge base

+- Taxonomy: hierarchy of subclasses - Because categories are sets, we handle them as such. e.g., two categories are disjoint if they have no member in common a disjoint exhaustive decomposition is called a partition etc...